When it comes to visiting a country, you must remember that you are a guest. And many things that seem "normal" to us might not be so elsewhere.

 "Don't point your feet at a Thai person.
 This action is very rude and could get you into trouble: it's silly but that's the way it is."

-It is important to know that the noble part of the body is the head, which is why it is normally frowned upon to touch children's heads.
-Conversely, the feet represent the most impure part… In practice, it is not often that we on the occasion of point your foot at someone… On the other hand, it is the same reason why You should not stretch your legs towards a Buddha statue., but fold them on your knees, and that is better observed.
-In some temples, a guard will be able to call you to order if you relax your legs in the direction of the Buddha.
+In practice, it's not often that we have the opportunity to point our foot at someone… On the other hand, it's the same reason why You should not stretch your legs towards a Buddha statue.But folding them up onto your knees or sitting cross-legged is something you should observe.
+In some temples, a guard will remind you to restrain yourself if you let your legs hang down towards the Buddha.

 Afterwards, it's no more "idiotic" than when we say "we don't point at someone, it's impolite".